thymeleaf/thymeleaf-extras-tiles2/README.markdown

     *   You can use `type="thymeleaf"` or simply omit `type`, for both your templates and attributes.
 	*   You can use `type="jsp"` for your JSP templates and attributes.
-  *   Thymeleaf value syntax equivalent to fragment inclusions in `th:include` or `th:substituteby` attributes:
+  *   Thymeleaf value syntax is equivalent to that of  `th:include` and `th:substituteby` attributes:
-	  `"TEMPLATESELECTOR (:: FRAGMENTSELECTOR)?"`:
+	  `"TEMPLATESELECTOR (:: FRAGMENTSELECTOR)?"`
 	  *   Template Selector:
-	    *    Understandable by the template resolvers you configured, just as with any other thymeleaf template.
+	    *    Understandable by the template resolvers you configured, just as with any other thymeleaf templates.
 		*    Can use Standard Expressions: `${...}`, `*{...}`, literals,
 		operands, etc. (externalized messages and links are *not allowed*).
 	  *   Fragment Selector (optional):
-	    *    Can specify fragments by name (using `tiles:fragment`).
+	    *    Can specify fragments by name (using attribute `tiles:fragment`).
 		*    Can specify XPath-like DOM Selector (`[//div[@id='content']`)
 		*    Can use Standard Expressions: `${...}`, `*{...}`, literals,
 		operands, etc. (externalized messages and links are *not allowed*).